steven-exarcos/pass-documentation/community/developer-guidelines.md

 * Read through the [PASS documentation style guide](https://docs.google.com/document/d/11aCooQCNhEq34yG9mGuFynY4xMDRJtPRuOOou9LaCgU/edit?usp=sharing).
 * The PASS team uses [GitBook](https://www.gitbook.com/) for managing and creating documentation.
 There are two ways to create new documentation with this system, through the GitBook web interface and through our GitHub `pass-documentation` repository.
-* The process for creating, editing, and managing documentation will vary depending which system you use:
+* The process for creating, editing, and managing documentation will vary depending on which system you use:
     * GitHub:
         * Use a personal branch that is checked out from `development` and is rebased back into development.
         * Ensure the branch is up-to-date with `development` before creating a pull request.